-- The train ride is 2.15h and it’s a very comfortable train, highly recommend.
+- The train ride is 2.15 hours and it’s a very comfortable train, highly recommend

-- Car – depends on a season – 1-2h.
-Just bare in mind there’s winter in Poland with snowfalls 😉 A lot of people do not realize that and it is a completely different drive than during summer.
+- Car – depends on a season – 1-2 hours.
+Just bare in mind there’s winter in Poland with snowfalls 😉 A lot of people do not realize that and it is a completely different drive than during summer

 - Organized tour from Zakopane – although I would recommend staying at least 3 days in Zakopane, exploring Tatra National Park.

-There is nothing more important than good hiking shoes!!
-Gosh what a nightmare was that for me to find the right shoes!
-Can’t tell you how hard was it and how many times I suffered from bad shoes /still good brands but just not for me/!
-So, if I may help, these are the things to consider and take with you if you are hiking Kasprowy Wierch, or any other mountain trail.
-If you are well prepared you are safe, remember it is always better to have slightly more things just in case you need to use it.
+There is nothing more important than good hiking shoes!
+Gosh, what a nightmare was that for me to find the right shoes!
+Can’t tell you how hard was it and how many times I suffered from wrong shoes.
+They were all good brands, but obviously not for me!
+So, if I may help, these are the things to consider and take with you if you are hiking Kasprowy Wierch or any other mountain.
+The more prepared and equiped you are the safer you will be.

 - You should always check a weather forecast for Tatra Mountains before leaving for a hike

 - Never leave without an insurance!
 Rescue team is busy every day in Tatra Mountains!!

 - Always check if there is an avalanche alert!
 Avalanches are huge danger in Tatra Mountains

 - Note camping is now allowed in Tatra National Park

 - Dogs are not allowed in National Park